Mitsubishi board considers new allegations against Ghosn

 His home in Lebanon was purchased in 2012, for $9.5 million and renovated at a cost of $7.2 million, and the purchase went through an Amsterdam-based Nissan subsidiary and so the board didn't know, according to Nissan's probe.

-The company investigation has also disclosed emails, reviewed recently by reporters including The Associated Press, that show an invoice for expensive chandeliers for the Lebanon home, and Ghosn asking to hurry with delayed payments to interior-decorators.
+The company investigation has also disclosed emails, reviewed recently by reporters including The Associated Press, that show an invoice for expensive chandeliers for the Lebanon home, and Ghosn asking to hurry with delayed payments to interior decorators.

 Ghosn freely used company emails for such correspondence, making little effort to hide them.
 Nissan still owns the homes.